pasperry6/indra_2025_problem/README.md

 I have to think about the way to iterate through each letter.
 My first thought is that each lesser gram is included in the first
 1,2,3 characters of the 4 gram, so I just go through the 4 grams from the start.

-Final process: Using an unordered_map from c++ library, the time complexity is O(n) because lookup time is (about) constant.
+Final process: Using an unordered_map from c++ library, the time complexity is O(n) because lookup time is (usually) constant.

 ## work process:
 1/27